AI Signal Dashboard

 Movers

-From March 11 to March 13, 2026, the price of Option 'Yes' rebounded violently, soaring from 32c to 54.5c.
-This was likely driven by panic hedging against sudden geopolitical tail risks or short-term commodity volatility, causing prices to decouple from the low-inflation fundamental anchor.
+From March 11 to March 13, 2026, the price of Option 'Yes' rebounded violently from 32c to 54.5c due to panic hedging against sudden geopolitical tail risks (Middle East tensions), causing prices to temporarily decouple from the low-inflation fundamental anchor.

 From March 10 to March 11, 2026, the price of Option 'Yes' dropped rapidly from 46c to 32c as the market briefly reverted to rational pricing based on weak macro data.